claudiobritof/Soccer-Scores-Database/README.md

 3. Make sure you have a MySQL database set up and running.
 4. Obtain an API key by signing up at RapidAPI.
 Once you have the API key, replace the value of the X-RapidAPI-Key header in the following line:

-headers = { "X-RapidAPI-Key": "YOUR_API_KEY" }
+&emsp;headers = { "X-RapidAPI-Key": "YOUR_API_KEY" }
-Replace "YOUR_API_KEY" with your own API key.
+&emsp;Replace "YOUR_API_KEY" with your own API key.
-5. Update the script with your own database connection details.
+&ensp;5.
+Update the script with your own database connection details.
 On the "config.json" file, located on .gitignore, I wrote this structure (in a .json):

 {
   "api_key": "YOUR_API_KEY",